web-tiki/picture-builder/README.md

 - the breakpoints
 - the thumbnail compression quality.

-It relies on the imagick php image library.
+It relies on the imagick or GD php image libraries.

 ## Responsive image plugin usage
 The plugin can be called in template overrides.
 It is fired by a custom event: `buildPicture`.